wandb/sambanova-webinar/README.md

 ## Cloud hosted version

 This version is hosted on SambaNova Cloud.
-It eliminates the need for local installation.
+No need to install dependencies locally.

-1. To access the platform, go to the [Agents application](https://aiskagents.cloud.snova.ai/) login page.
+1. Go to the [Agents application](https://aiskagents.cloud.snova.ai/) login page.
-1. When you create a login using available options, the following screen shows the sign-in authentication via **Clerk**, a third-party authentication service.
-1. You will receive an email from the Clerk application with login instructions.
-Follow the steps to log in to the Agent application.
-This is a one-time setup process required during initial login.
+1. Sign in using Clerk authentication (you will receive an email with login instructions).
 1. Once you login, go to settings and add the API keys.
-1. You can now use the application to enhance sales workflows, conduct research, and gain actionable insights.
+1. Start using the application to enhance sales workflows, conduct research, and gain actionable insights.

 ## Locally hosted version

 ### Frontend setup

-Follow the steps below to install the frontend for the Agent application.
+Follow the steps below to install the frontend for the Agents application.

 > **Note**: For the following commands, go to `/frontend/sales-agent-crew/` directory.